Learn more about Synaptec’s projects across a range of applications in the power grids, renewables and industrial sectors.

 Equipment installed: Synaptec Interrogator and Photonic Current Transducers | Communication protocol: IEC 61850 SV | Live since: 2020

-Validating thermal capacity models for overhead power lines with RTE, France
+Validating thermal capacity models for overhead power lines with European transmission system operator

-RTE is France’s transmission system operator.
-Having established a national thermal capacity model for future dynamic rating of critical circuits, RTE requested Synaptec to retrofit passive sensors on HV phase conductors to validate the model.
+Having established a national thermal capacity model for future dynamic rating of critical circuits, this customer requested Synaptec to retrofit passive sensors on HV phase conductors to validate the model.
 This is done by monitoring temperature, vibration, and line sag on a span with passive sensor requiring no power supply, batteries, maintenance or 4G telecoms infrastructure.
 Synaptec’s Synthesis™ software solution provides live visualisation of these mechanical parameters to which current data can be added to provide live ampacity from any location with minimal equipment footprint.

 Equipment installed: Synaptec Interrogator, Synthesis™ and Overhead Line Sensor | Communication protocol: IEC 61850 SV | Live since: 2022